OpenOCL/openocl.github.io/_api/ocl_ocp.md

 ---
 name: OclOCP
 description: |
-  As for [OclSystem](#apiocl_system) there are two ways to implement an optimal control problem (OCP): The functional and the object oriented approach.
-If you do not implemented some of the functions or methods they default to zero cost for the cost functions or an empty constraints array for path constraints and boundary conditions.
+  An optimal control problem is implemented by providing functions for the path costs, arrival costs, path constraints, and boundary conditions.
+If you do not implemented some of the functions or methods, they default to zero cost for the cost functions or an empty constraints array for path constraints and boundary conditions.

-  **Using OCP function**
-  You can implement functions for path costs, arrival costs, path constraints, boundary conditions.
-Pass function handles/pointers to these function to the constructor of OclOCP to create an optimal control problem.
-For information about the signature of these functions look at the definitions of the abstract methods.

-  **By inheriting from OclOCP**
-  The OCP is defined by inheriting from the OclOCP class.
-In order to specify cost functions and boundary conditions you have to implement the corresponding methods.

 code_block:
   title: Example OCP
   language: m
   code: |-
-    %% Example code for the two ways of implementing
-    %% optimal control problems.
-The two resulting problems
-    %% ocp1 and ocp2 are equivalent.
-    %%

-    %% Using functions
-    %%
-    ocp1 = OclOCP(@ocpPathCosts);
+    ocp = OclOCP(@ocpPathCosts);

     function ocpPathCosts(ch,x,z,u,p)
       self.add( x.p^2 );